bradyz314/hugo-mock-landing-page-domain-name/README.md

-# hugo-mock-landing-page
+# Hugo Mock Landing Page

-This is a mock langing page using Hugo.
-This page is for Fitness 101, an application that aims to make fitness approachable to people of all skill levels.
-The displayed features are a database with information on exercises (benefits and how to perform them), personalized fitness routines constructed through AI, and an easy interface to track your progess.
+This is for CIS3500 HW1.
+The goal of this homework was to modify an existing website to display a product.
+I decided to invent a product called Fitness 101, which is an application that is meant to make fitness approachable for people of all skill levels (does not actually exist).
+The website displays a few of the application's main features.